Pahinithi/Real-Time-AI-HAND-POSE-Estimation-with-Tensorflow.JS-and-React.JS-Computer-Vision/README.md

-# Real-Time AI Hand Pose Estimation
+# Real-Time AI Hand Pose Estimation using Computer Vision

 Harness the power of **TensorFlow.js**, **React.js**, and **JavaScript** to detect and visualize hand poses in real-time using your webcam.
 This project implements a **hand pose estimation model** using TensorFlow's handpose library and allows you to interact with the model in a web browser.